1technophile/OpenMQTTGateway/docs/upload/pio.md

 ;default_envs = ttgo-lora32-v1
 ```

-If you don't know which env to activate you can refer to [devices](../prerequisites/devices).
+If you don't know which `env` to activate you can refer to [devices](../prerequisites/devices).

-The different listed configurations represents some standard environments, to overload them with special parameters or modules you can modify the config files.
+The different listed configurations represents some standard environments and boards, to overload them with special parameters or modules you can modify the config files ([config_RF.h](https://github.com/1technophile/OpenMQTTGateway/blob/development/main/config_RF.h) for example).
 The definitions coming from [platformio.ini](https://github.com/1technophile/OpenMQTTGateway/blob/development/platformio.ini) file and config files are cumulative.
 The main config file is [User_config.h](https://github.com/1technophile/OpenMQTTGateway/blob/development/main/User_config.h), added to it you have one config file per gateway, sensor or actuator, you will find them in the [main](https://github.com/1technophile/OpenMQTTGateway/tree/development/main) folder.

-If you want to add more sensors or gateways to one `default_envs` you can uncomment them into [User_config.h](https://github.com/1technophile/OpenMQTTGateway/blob/d2dd6138558909b71cc44f69665340247bd5f356/main/User_config.h#L84) or add the modules directly into your environment definition of your .ini files.
+If you want to add more sensors or gateways to one `default_envs` you can add the modules directly into your environment definition of your .ini files or uncomment them into [User_config.h](https://github.com/1technophile/OpenMQTTGateway/blob/d2dd6138558909b71cc44f69665340247bd5f356/main/User_config.h#L84).

 Example to add IR to `esp32dev-rf` add the `build_flags` below to the env definition:
 ``` ini